jeffreycwitt/hn202/docs/julian-of-norwich.md

 Punishment (most often experienced as pain and sorrow) must therefore be meted out by God in order to restore that balance.

-And even though this might appear painful and evil, from the divine perspective, this is considered good because it amounts to restoring the balance of justice.
+And even though this might appear painful and evil, from the divine perspective this is considered good because it amounts to restoring the balance of justice.

 In other words, punishment is a necessary (and good) part of an ordered world.
 Without it, the world would be un-ordered and less good.